Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

 Exemption pathways exist on paper.
-Operationalizing them is your job.
+Your admissions team makes them real

 Nebraska's May 1 Medicaid Work Requirement: What Behavioral Health Operators Must Prepare For — Exemption pathways exist on paper.
 Operationalizing them is your job.

 Build the exemption submission into intake.
 Not into discharge planning.
 Intake.
-Day one, alongside the ROI and the financial responsibility form.
+Day one, next to the ROI and the financial responsibility form.

 Pro forma stress tests: what to actually model

-For feasibility studies on new builds or acquisitions in work-requirement states, we are now requiring a coverage-churn sensitivity layer.
-If the deal does not pencil at a 20% Medicaid attrition assumption, the deal does not pencil.
+For feasibility studies on new builds or acquisitions in work-requirement states, we now require a coverage-churn sensitivity layer.
+If the deal does not pencil at a 20 percent Medicaid attrition assumption on the expansion book, the deal does not pencil.
+AHS does not work in California or New York, but the Florida, Tennessee, and Ohio operators we serve are running the same math.

 Intake, UM, and payer communication: the workflow changes that actually matter

-Three concrete changes.
-First, run a real-time eligibility check at admission and then again on day 15 and day 30 of any episode longer than two weeks.
-Nebraska Medicaid’s eligibility portal supports this.
-Most billing teams check once at admission and assume the coverage holds.
+1. Run a real-time eligibility check at admission, then again on day 15 and day 30 of any episode longer than two weeks.
+DHHS is phasing enforcement by renewal date, not all at once.
+Per DHHS statements to Nebraska Public Media: “Members with renewal dates in May or June 2026 will not be subject to the requirements.
+The first group impacted will be those with eligibility periods ending July 31, 2026, with phased implementation continuing through June 2027.”
+Most billing teams check eligibility once at admission and assume the coverage holds.
 That assumption is now wrong.

-Second, designate a single staff member, usually inside the UM or admissions team, as the exemption submission owner.
-Their job is to file the medically frail or SUD treatment exemption within 10 days of admission for every Medicaid patient.
+2. Designate a single staff member, usually inside UM or admissions, as the exemption submission owner.
+Their job is to file the medically frail or hardship exemption within 10 days of admission for every Medicaid expansion patient.
 Track it like you track prior auths.
 Same urgency, same accountability.

 Nebraska's May 1 Medicaid Work Requirement: What Behavioral Health Operators Must Prepare For — Intake, UM, and payer communication: the workflow changes that actually matter